ryankrdh/Interactive-Storybook/README.md

 ## Why did you build this project?

-To practice some common RPG concepts.
+This is a project I made for fun to practice some common RPG concepts.

 ## How to use